edramoscm/basic-software/README.md

 It is also the first script I made from an online shell class I'm taking.

-As mentioned, it's only for Arch
+As mentioned, it's only for Arch.
+That said, run it by typing <code>sh basic-software.sh</code> on your terminal.

 Audacity is a simple and useful audio editor.
 Very graphical.
 Calcurse is the best calendar app there is, bar none.